 - Pick your niche (something you have expertise in)

 - Offer a few free, short, video coaching sessions (to get some testimonials and give you practice)

 - Build a website that markets your coaching business

 There's obviously a lot more to it.
 So if you want to launch your own coaching business, ConvertKit has a helpful post to help you get started.

 Best Ecommerce Business Ideas

-Here are a couple of the ideas that can work for you.
+Here are a couple of the ideas in the eCommerce niche that can work for you.

 I used to sell several items on FBA, but have gotten out of the business with my last exit.
 I think starting an FBA business is an awesome idea and that there's a ton of potential there.